 The Minor and Certificate in American Constitutional Democracy are designed for University of Missouri undergraduates of any major who wish to pursue an in-depth, interdisciplinary course of study that focuses on the origins of the nation’s political traditions as well as their evolution, application, and reinterpretation in later periods and around the globe.learn more

-In Fall 2016, the Kinder Institute will launch its Constitutionalism and Democracy course series with the University of Missouri Honors College.
-Comprised of four classes that cover the time period from before the Revolution through the aftermath of the War of 1812, the new series will provide undergraduates who are interested in the foundations of American constitutional democracy with an opportunity to explore the intellectual traditions and debates that informed the process of creating the U.S. government as well as the historical conditions under which this government began to take shape.
-The series will be open each year to 20 incoming Honors College freshmen.learn more
+Comprised of four classes that cover the time period from before the Revolution through the aftermath of the War of 1812, the Kinder Institute’s Constitutionalism and Democracy course series with the MU Honors College provides undergraduates who are interested in the United States’ founding era with an opportunity to explore the intellectual traditions and debates that informed the process of creating the U.S. government, as well as the historical conditions under which this government began to take shape.
+In conjunction with the series, the Kinder Institute also sponsors a “Constitutional Democracy” Freshman Interest Group (FIG), through which a group of up to 20 incoming freshmen live together on a floor in Mark Twain Hall and co-enroll in three courses, including the series’ first class, “Intellectual World of the American Founders.”learn more

-A competitive academic summer program exclusive to rising sophomores, juniors, and seniors at the University of Missouri, the Kinder Scholars D.C.
-Summer Program provides students with a unique opportunity to wed theory and practice by taking a 3-credit hour seminar on the nation’s constitutional history and interning at an organization in the capital whose mission complements their academic coursework.learn more
+The Kinder Scholars D.C.
+Summer Program provides rising MU juniors and seniors with a rare chance to wed theory and practice by taking a 3-credit hour seminar on the nation’s constitutional history while also spending the summer interning four days a week at an organization in the nation’s capital whose mission complements their academic coursework.learn more